OpenCTI-Platform/docs/docs/usage/import-files.md

 ### Locations

 Both mechanisms can be employed wherever file uploads are possible.
 This includes the "Data" tabs of all entities and the dedicated panel named "Data import and analyst workbenches" located in the top right-hand corner (database logo with a small gear).
+Importing files from these two locations is not entirely equal; refer to the "Relationship handling from entity's Data tab" section below for details on this matter.

 ### Entity identification process